Links on this page may earn us a commission.

 Source: 511 Tactical

 Techwear shirts feature re-enforced seams, stitchless design, storage pockets, and even kinetic harnessing in some exotic designs.
-For the most part, Techwear shirts fall somewhere between performance sportswear and tactical gear one might see among active service members.
+Just like Techwear Backpacks, Techwear shirts fall somewhere between performance sportswear and tactical gear one might see among active service members.
 Common attributes of Techwear shirts include:

 Velcro and/or Zipper Pockets